Zahra-Kadkhodaie/Zahra-Kadkhodaie.github.io/_pages/talks.md

 **Solving linear inverse problems using image priors embedded in a diffusion model denoiser**
 - Flatiron-Wide Machine Learning Meeting, New York, Jun 2023 <a href="https://www.youtube.com/watch?v=24IukBNPJLw" target="_blank">Using the prior implicit in a denoiser to solve linear inverse problems stochastically</a>
-<-- Lightening talk on universal inverse for incoming grad students - 2021 -->
+# Lightening talk on universal inverse for incoming grad students - 2021
 - Workshop on Mathematical Models for Plug-and-play Image Restoration, Paris, France -- Dec 2022
-- NeurIPS 2021, Virtual </a href="https://slideslive.com/38969052/stochastic-solutions-for-linear-inverse-problems-using-the-prior-implicit-in-a-denoiser?ref=speaker-23489">Stochastic Solutions for Linear Inverse Problems using the Prior Implicit in a Denoiser</a>
+- NeurIPS 2021, Virtual </a href="https://slideslive.com/38969052/stochastic-solutions-for-linear-inverse-problems-using-the-prior-implicit-in-a-denoiser?ref=speaker-23489" target="_blank">Stochastic Solutions for Linear Inverse Problems using the Prior Implicit in a Denoiser</a>

 **Bias-free deep neural network denoisers act like adaptive linear projections onto the local tangent plane of the image manifold**
 - ICLR, Virtual -- Apr 2020 (co-presented with Sreyas Mohan) <a href="https://iclr.cc/virtual_2020/poster_HJlSmC4FPS.html" target="_blank">Robust And Interpretable Blind Image Denoising Via Bias-Free Convolutional Neural Networks</a>